 Each academic year, Salem State University counseling and health services offers advanced training opportunities in college mental health.
 Trainees devote half of their time to direct clinical service, and participate in individual and group supervision, as well as clinical seminar on a weekly basis.
 Our training program focuses on an integrative approach to college mental health and includes training on brief psychotherapy theory and process, multicultural counseling and current topics in college mental health.

-Salem State University has the most diverse student population in the Massachusetts state college system, and students seek counseling for a wide range of concerns and presentations.
+Salem State University has the most diverse student population in the Massachusetts state university system, and students seek counseling for a wide range of concerns and presentations.
 We primarily offer brief therapy, with most clients seen for a semester or less.
 Trainees also provide crisis intervention and evaluation, and are encouraged to participate in consultation and outreach opportunities on campus.

-Note: In order to preserve confidentiality for our graduate student clients, Salem State graduate students are not eligible to apply for positions in our Graduate Counseling Training Program.
+Note: In order to preserve confidentiality for our graduate student clients, Salem State graduate students are not eligible to apply for positions in our graduate counseling training program.